huggingface/transformers/docs/source/en/model_doc/maest.md

 baselines while maintaining superior performance.
 The resulting models, MAEST, are publicly available and obtain the best performance among open models in music tagging tasks.*

+Tips:

+- The MAEST labels are composed of a two-level hierarchy (`<music_genre>---<music_style>`) consisting of 15 broader genres and 400 music styles.
+Refer to Discogs' [Genres / Styles guidelines](https://support.discogs.com/hc/en-us/articles/360005055213-Database-Guidelines-9-Genres-Styles#genres) to find more information about this taxonomy.

 This model was contributed by [p-alonso](https://huggingface.co/p-alonso).
 The original code can be found [here](https://github.com/palonso/MAEST).

-Sice MAEST features the same architecture as AST, the [ASTConfig](https://huggingface.co/docs/transformers/model_doc/audio-spectrogram-transformer#transformers.ASTConfig), [ASTModel](https://huggingface.co/docs/transformers/model_doc/audio-spectrogram-transformer#transformers.ASTModel), and [ASTForAudioClassification](https://huggingface.co/docs/transformers/model_doc/audio-spectrogram-transformer#transformers.ASTForAudioClassification) classes are used for inference.
+Since MAEST features the same architecture as AST, the [ASTConfig](https://huggingface.co/docs/transformers/model_doc/audio-spectrogram-transformer#transformers.ASTConfig), [ASTModel](https://huggingface.co/docs/transformers/model_doc/audio-spectrogram-transformer#transformers.ASTModel), and [ASTForAudioClassification](https://huggingface.co/docs/transformers/model_doc/audio-spectrogram-transformer#transformers.ASTForAudioClassification) classes are used for inference.

 ## MAESTFeatureExtractor